HeuristicPerson/romdb_es_scrapper/README.md

   * `img_dir` Path of the directory to save the screenshots downloaded from ROMdb.
 The scrapper will automatically create sub-directories inside for each platform. e.g. `/home/john/screenshots/` would automatically create `/home/john/screenshots/ps1` directory for `ps1` games if that platform is selected.

+The program includes a folder with sample ROMs (they are just a set of `.txt` files with the proper name) and a `.dat` file to see a working example.
+Execute:

+    python romdb_es_scrapper.py mdr-32x sample_data/roms/*.txt sample_data/dats/Sega_32X_20190417.dat sample_data/results/gamelist.xml sample_data/results